Fort Massachusetts Memorial Park

 Below are some ideas that I have come up with, under its current state, on improving the site:

-- Fencing: enclose the north and east side of lot with a tall wooden fence.
+- Fencing: enclose the north and east side of the lot with a tall wooden fence.
 And enclose the portion of the front (that is currently fenced with plastic fencing), and west end of lot with split rail fencing.
 This fence arrangement would help to block out the mess on the other side of the property to the north, and block the path leading in from the storage facility at the east, and open up the site more in the front.

 - Remove deadwood/prune trees and brush.

 - Establish a small walking path -- (one is already somewhat created).